surreallis/advanced-clash-launcher/README.md

-# Advanced Clash Launcher
+# Advanced Toontown Launcher
-A command-line app for various TT:Corporate Clash manipulations.
+A command-line app for various Toontown manipulations.
+Supports **Toontown Rewritten** and **Toontown: Corporate Clash**.
-Launching multiple toons, freezing toons, finding zap combos using screen recognition and more.
+Launching multiple toons in different servers, freezing toons, finding zap combos using screen recognition (only on Clash) and more.

 ## Installation
-* Install TT:Corporate Clash.
+* Install Toontown Rewritten and/or Toontown: Corporate Clash.
 * Install python 3.X (I don't know what version is needed, I think 3.7 or higher).
 * Clone this project.
 * ``pip install -r requirements.txt``
+  * You can install requirements manually. `Pillow` is not required if not using the Clash screen recognition function.
 * Optional: download any multicontroller and put it into project root

 ## Configuration
 The `config.py` file contains sensible defaults.
 In particular:
-* The launcher is located under `%user%\Appdata\Local\Corporate Clash`
+* The launcher is located under `%user%\Appdata\Local\Corporate Clash` for Clash and `C:\Program Files (x86)\Toontown Rewritten` for TTR (you don't need both games installed if you only play one)
 * The account file is located in the project root
 * The multicontroller is also located in the project root
-* The default district is Seltzer Summit
+* The default district is Seltzer Summit (only applicable in Clash)

 You likely don't need to change this file.
 However, you do need to create an `accounts.yml` file in the project root.